Alijavedofficial/Alijavedofficial/README.md

 ### Hey, I'm Ali

-I'm a Self taught Web Developer, and I'm passionate about crafting digital experiences.
+Web Developer passionate about crafting digital experiences.
 Adept at translating design concepts into clean, efficient, and maintainable code.

 - Explore my [blog](https://alijaved.hashnode.dev/) where I delve into insights and discoveries.
 - In my [Newsletter](https://alijaved.substack.com/), I offer my insights and advice to help you grow as a developer.